hgld/howbritish/content/posts/how-british-are-you-interview-with-janice-long-on-bbc-west-midlands.md

 layout = "post"
 subtitle = ""
 thumb_img_path = ""
-title = "How British Are You interview with Janice Long on BBC West Midlands"
+title = "How British Are You interview with Janice Long on BBC West Midlands 2"

 +++
 Henry Dillon, author of _How British Are You?_, speaks with Janice Long on BBC West Midlands.